-INSET DAYS - 2024 to 2025 and 2025-2026
+INSET DAYS - 2025-2026

-On the following days, staff will spend the time allocated for these days on learning and working together to improve the school.
-(Children do not attend school on these days).
-School will not alter these dates without at least 3 months notice to all parents and carers.
+On the following days, staff will spend the time allocated on learning and working together to improve the school.

+- Children do not attend school on these days. - School will not alter these dates without at least 3 months notice to all parents and carers.